linode/developers/hugo/content/platform/billing-and-payments.md

 Your account will be canceled and all of your services will be deactivated.

- {: .note }
->
+ {{< note >}}

-> You do not have to cancel your account to prevent recurring charges.
+You do not have to cancel your account to prevent recurring charges.
 Instead, you can remove all Linodes and services from your account via the **Linodes** tab in the Linode Manager.
 This will allow you to retain your Linode account.
 If you use Longview with non-Linode services, or want to keep your account name and history, you may find this to be a useful option.
 See the [Removing Services](#removing-services) section for more information.

+{{< /note >}}

 ## More Information